Centre, Sindh to solve issues together

 He also expressed deep grief and sorrow over the losses of human lives in Sindh and all over the country and asked the federal and provincial governments to announce adequate compensations for the victims, who had lost their near and dear ones, and for those who had lost their livelihoods.

-Meanwhile, the PPP chairman expressed grave concern over the situation in Gilgit-Baltistan where the Karakorum Highway was blocked near Tatta Pani and Lal Pari areas in Diamer district due to flash floods and landslides following torrential rains.
+Meanwhile, the PPP chairman expressed grave concern over the situation in Gilgit-Baltistan where the Karakorum Highway has been blocked near Tatta Pani and Lal Pari areas in Diamer district due to flash floods and landslides following torrential rains.

 In a statement, he said media reports from Gilgit-Baltistan were scarce possibly due to intermittent communication breakdowns and urged the federal government to activate the NDMA and other rescue and rehabilitation departments to safeguard people and infrastructure in the region.